linkedin/datahub-gma/docs/what/entity.md

 confusion.
 To strike a balance, we decided to introduce a special [`Status`](https://github.com/linkedin/datahub/blob/master/metadata-models/src/main/pegasus/com/linkedin/common/Status.pdl) aspect to indicate if the entity is deleted or not.
 All aspects of an entity can now live forever, while the entity itself can be "soft deleted" by flipping a flag in the `Status` aspect.
-The flag is then repsected by the search index & graph builders when populating the indicies.
+The flag is then respected by the search index & graph builders when populating the indicies.
 To keep the storage space in check, one can even implement a garbage collector, which reguarly clears out aspects of entities that have been soft-deleted for a long time.